These are sites that you may find useful while you’re staying in Chamonix.

-We have an excellent small local grocery in Les Praz which has good bread and croissants (10 minutes walk).
-Check their Facebook page for details – they sometimes have delivery of the superb Pain de Chibon (usually weekends)
+We have an excellent small local grocery in Les Praz which has excellent bread and croissants (10 minutes walk).
+Check their Facebook page for details.
+Some nice homewares sold here, too.

 For a bigger shop, you are welcome to order shopping to be delivered from the supermarket in Les Houches